-14.4 HARASSMENT
+14.42 HARASSMENT

-14.4.1 Statement of Commitment
+14.42.1 Statement of Commitment

-The colleges and institutes promote teaching, scholarship and research and the free and critical discussion of ideas.
+The University promotes teaching, scholarship and research and the free and critical discussion of ideas.

 Unions and employers are committed to providing a working and learning environment that allows for full and free participation of all members of the institutional community.
 Harassment undermines these objectives and violates the fundamental rights, personal dignity and integrity of individuals or groups of individuals.
 Harassment is a serious offence that may be cause for disciplinary sanctions including, where appropriate, dismissal or expulsion.